 All RVMPO committee meetings are public and are announced by direct notice to stakeholders and website postings.
-Material for all committee meetings is posted on the web site (www.rvmpo.org) and time for public comment is reserved for all committee meetings.
+Material for all committee meetings is posted on the web site (www.rvmpo.org) at least 6 days in advance of the meeting, and time for public comment is reserved for all committee meetings.

 The PAC is a key public participation activity for the RVMPO.
 It serves as a public sounding board for discussion of regional transportation issues.
 PAC membership is determined by both geographical and topical areas or categories, as set out in the PAC bylaws.
-Members must reside, own property or operate a business in the geographical area they represent.
-To represent one of the seven topical interest areas - bicycle/pedestrian, mass transit, freight, low income families, minority populations, seniors, and public health - members must demonstrate a particular interest or expertise.
+Members must reside, own property, or operate a business in the geographical area they represent.
+To represent one of the six topical interest areas - mass transit, freight, low-income families, minority populations, seniors, and public health - members must demonstrate a particular interest or expertise.